-Just five years after the town began it became famous around the world.
-The town even got its own mascot, Prairie Dog Pete who acted as their goodwill ambassador.
+Just five years after the town began, it became famous around the world.
+The town even got its own mascot, Prairie Dog Pete, who acted as their goodwill ambassador.
 Due to the cuteness of their residents, the town became a popular landmark for the city of Lubbock, but the whole of Texas as well.

-Today, after many renovations, Prairie Dog town now is more visitor-friendly with a pavilion viewing area, an interpretive Signage, sidewalks and an expansive parking lot for guests to park their car.
-To benefit the Prairie dogs they have also installed an irrigation system to help more native grass grow.
+Today, after many renovations, Prairie Dog town now is more visitor-friendly with a pavilion viewing area, an interpretive Signage, sidewalks, and an expansive parking lot for guests to park their car.
+To benefit the Prairie dogs, they have also installed an irrigation system to help more native grass grow.

-Prairie Dogs are not just important for their cute face, but they are also known as a "Keystone" Species.
+Prairie Dogs are not just known for their cute face, but they are also known as a "Keystone" Species.
 In other words, the Prairie dog is one of the critical species to the prairie ecosystems.
 Their burrows and tunnels provide homes for not only themselves but other creatures as well.
 About 117 species in total have a crucial ecological relationship with prairie dog colonies.
-In fact, Prairie dogs are not the only species found in Prairie Dog Town.
+Prairie dogs are not the only species found in Prairie Dog Town.
 Burrowing owls also find a home in the elaborate tunnels.
-It is no wonder that it's original Mayor, Kennedy N. Clapp chose to protect these creatures and create a safe sanctuary for them.
+It is no wonder that it's original Mayor, Kennedy N. Clapp, chose to protect these creatures and create a safe sanctuary for them.

-Whether you just want to see the cuteness of these small creatures or you want to learn more about one of the Ecosystem's most important species, Prairie Dog Town is a must visit.
+Whether you just want to see the cuteness of these small creatures or you want to learn more about one of the Ecosystem's most important species, Prairie Dog Town is a must-visit.